khazanahdigital/272axcv/README.md

 ## GitHub Pages Deployment

-This site is configured to be deployed on GitHub Pages.
-To deploy:

-1. Create a new GitHub repository
-2. Push this code to the repository
-3. Go to the repository settings
-4. Navigate to the "Pages" section
-5. Select the main branch as the source
-6. Click "Save"

-The site will be available at `https://[your-username].github.io/[repository-name]/`
+The site will be available at `https://khazanahdigital.github.io/272axcv/`

 ## Local Development